patrykoz1/Blog-net-core/README.md

 Things to fix:

--Editing doesn't work
+-Editing doesn't work (added)

 -Deleting doesn't work (EDIT: this feature has been added already)

--I have to spend more time on views, because views look very... poor and ugly.
+-I have to spend more time on views, because views look very... poor and ugly (partly done!)